Holiday Extras travel insurance review

 Single trip travel insurance

 Single trip travel insurance is an insurance policy designed to cover single trips abroad.
 Single trip travel insurance with Holiday Extras can cover a single trip for up to a maximum of 365 days.
-There is no age limit with Holiday Extras travel insurance for standard single trip travel insurance policies but an age limit applies for winter or cruise cover.
+There is no age limit with Holiday Extras travel insurance for standard single trip travel insurance policies but an age limit applies for winter sports cover.

 Annual multi-trip travel insurance